-i.
-Board and Management
+A. (i) Board and Management

 The strength of the sponsors and composition of the board and its committees are important features of a sound business.
-The profile of the board members may be a considerable advantage, and may be gauged through their contribution to the company in terms of providing it a vision and becoming the main source of business strategy.
+The profile of the board members and their experience in the insurance industry is of a considerable advantage, and may be gauged through their contribution to the company in terms of providing it with a vision and becoming the main source of business strategy.
 VIS also considers management quality and organizational structure as a key element in the rating process since it is critical to the overall performance of a company.
 The primary purpose of these factors is to understand how the board's vision and strategy is translated into daily operations.
-Team experience and competence, corporate decision-making hierarchy also considered. destructure and are А good management company's competitive position and manages in velops the resources а prudent manner.
+Team experience and competence, corporate structure and decision-making hierarchy are also considered.
+A good management develops the company's competitive position and manages resources in a prudent manner.
 Vision, objectives and strategies, are viewed in relation to the existing macro environment.
 Evaluation of the management's strategies, operations, efficiencies and risk tolerance, as well as an insurer's competitive advantage in the marketplace will influence our opinion of future financial performance.
 Our analysis also considers whether vision cascades down to lower management, ensuring a high level of commitment.
 Details regarding succession planning are also taken into account to evaluate the extent of stability in the management hierarchy.

-ii.
-Controls and Risk Management
+A. (ii) Controls and Risk Management

 Insurance companies are normally exposed to a large number of risks; the exact quantum of which is not known at the inception of a policy.
 As such, it is vital for these companies to develop strong risk management systems, which can help identify concentration levels and assist in mitigating the risk of extraordinary losses.
 Internal audit systems should be comprehensive and reliable.
 Risk management involves diversifying sector exposures, minimizing single event risks and identifying recurrent loss areas.
 Management Information System (MIS) needs to be robust enabling the company to undertake scenario testing.
 While evaluating MIS, the extent of networking between branches, which may enable ready and immediate access to branch data, and the level of data backup and security are also taken into consideration.
 Diversification of risks is considered to be a primary source of risk mitigation.
 Larger companies that demonstrate a spread of business in terms of business lines or geographic dispersion are less exposed to risks associated with particular types of exposures.
 The company's presence in different geographical areas, branch and agent network and its marketing strategy are also viewed to identify its growth potential.
 In captive insurance companies the evaluation of concentration related risks becomes even more important.
-In Pakistan, where not many large diversified conglomerates are present; small companies are often exposed to greater sectoral concentration.
+In Pakistan, where not many large, diversified conglomerates are present; small companies are often exposed to greater sectoral concentration.
 Controls also involve the systems in place for managing the distribution channels.
 Quality of agreement with insurance agents, the checks and constraints imposed on the agents' business and timely monitoring of the same are important.